Sevnhutsjr/LSE-DS105-Wandermetrics/README.md

 These notebooks form the foundation of our data collection process, providing us with clean, organized data that is ready for further analysis.

-# Step 2: Having an initial sense of Data distribution and some Outlier Analysis:
+# Step 2: Having An Initial Sense of Data distribution and Outlier Analysis:

 To understand how the data looks like, we had plotted the data distribution for each city and done some outlier analysis, which proviede by this notebook [Data_distribution&Outlier_analysis.ipynb](https://github.com/Sevnhutsjr/LSE-DS105-Wandermetrics/blob/main/Code/Data_distribution%26Outlier_analysis.ipynb)